-While phase 2 (duration sell off) primarily impacted the multiple paid for assets (i.e. interest rates up, multiples down), phase 3 (growth slowdown) is more focused on negative earnings revisions (i.e. the Earnings in the Price/Earnings ratio) as nominal and real growth decelerates.
-The Fed is now tightening into an economic slowdown to control inflation, which is hit multi-decade highs, and preserve the credibility of the US Dollar and Treasury system.

-During this 3rd phase, we are seeing the market focus shifting toward recessionary concerns (as macro indicators decline).
-While inflation remains an issue in absolute terms (high at ~6-7%, as measured by the CPI), it has plateaued and begun to decelerate in rate of change terms (and should continue to over the coming ~6 months or so).
-During phase 3, as we have already started to see, growth type names should start to outperform economically sensitive names (commodities, cyclicals, etc.).
-Overall, we believe this transition should start to bode well for our strategy, which is focused on investing in the next-gen tech ecosystems (which tend to be longer duration, growth assets) and shorting the legacy businesses likely to go away (which tend to be value type assets).
-We lay out our more detailed macro views and the potential for phase 4 in Q&A #10.
+Tying this to the bear market phase framework (see section 10 for details), thus far in 2023 we have been in (growth slowdown), which is more focused on negative earnings revisions (i.e. the Earnings in the Price/Earnings ratio) as nominal and real growth decelerates.
+The Fed is now tightening into an economic slowdown to control inflation (which hit multi-decade highs) and to preserve the credibility of the US Dollar and Treasury system.
+During this 3rd phase, we are seeing the market focus shifting toward recessionary concerns(as macro indicators decline).
+While inflation remains an issue in absolute terms (high at 5%, as measured by the CPI), it has plateaued and begun to decelerate in rate of change terms (and should continue to over the coming -3-6 months or so).
+During phase 3, as we have already seen, quality growth type names should outperform economically sensitive names (commodities, cyclicals, etc.).
+We lay out our more detailed macro views and the potential for phase 4 in section 10.

-2. WHAT WERE THE KEY CONTRIBUTORS / DETRACTORS OVER THE YEAR?
+2. WHAT WERE THE KEY CONTRIBUTORS / DETRACTORS OVER THE QUARTER?

-Overall, the Mobility Fund was down 29.7% net in 2023 versus the Nasdaq down 33.1% and the ARKK Innovation ETF (Mobility 'Proxy') down 80.0%.
-Key positive contributors during the year were primarily stocks we are negatively biased on and are (or were) short, such as Uber and Doordash, as well as some higher quality high dividend yielding stocks, such as Enterprise Products.

-On the negative side, we still don't believe businesses like Uber (and Doordash, among others) have the ability to scale without with automation. the their and issues unsustainable business model have been exacerbated by rising interest rates (higher cost of capital) and labor costs.

-On the positive side, we continue to look to add to durable growth names and key energy and transportation revolution enablers (more details below) on weakness - and many of these growth names appear to be ~bottoming as interest rates plateau and the valuation headwind abates.
-Key detractors during the year were primarily growth assets (duration / interest rate sensitive) that we were long via put sales and/or outright, such as Amazon (key automation adopter, and now autonomous player with Zoox acquisition) and Revel (EV Charging infrastructure), as well as some market hedges (SPY).

-We believe this current phase of the market - growth slowdown - will start to favour secular growth names (many of which are down 50-90%+ from all-time highs) and disproportionately negatively impact economically sensitive names (many of which are secular losers).
-Overall, with liquidity coming out of the system, volatility is significantly higher today than it was over the last decade, and thus we are more actively managing the portfolio (via both options and outright equity) to attempt to capture unique opportunities that are presented.
+Overall, the Mobility Fund was up 0.24% net in Q1 2023.
+Key positive contributors during the quarter were primarily quality growth companies with more durable cash flows and no need for capital access (such as Google and Cerence), as well as stocks we are negatively biased on and are (or were) short, such as Lyft.
+On the negative side, we still don't believe businesses like Lyft and Doordash have the ability to profitably scale without automation, and the issues with their unsustainable business model have exacerbated by rising interest rates (higher cost of capital) and labour costs.
+On the positive side, we continue to look to add to durable growth names and key energy and transportation revolution enablers on weakness - as many of these growth names appear to be in the process of bottoming as interest rates plateau and the valuation headwind abates.
+Key detractors during the were primarily materials auarter companies as well as semiconductor hedges (such as Supermicro and SiTime).
+We believe this current phase of the market - growth slowdown - will favour quality growth names (many of which are down significantly from their peaks) and disproportionately negatively impact economically sensitive names (many of which are secular losers).

-3. WERE THERE ANY OTHER NOTABLE CHANGES TO THE PORTFOLIO OVER THE LAST 3 AND 12 MONTHS?
+OTHER WERE THERE ANY 3.
+NOTABLE CHANGES TO PORTFOLIO THE THE LAST 3 MONTHS?

-As we transition through phase 3 of the bear market, the primary change in the portfolio complexion has been and will be to add to secular growth (generally tech-focused and energy/transportation revolution enablers) longs via put sales and/or outright equity purchases and to scale up secularly declining, economically sensitive (generally cyclical / value) short positions.
+As we transition through phase 3 of the bear market, the primary change in the portfolio complexion has been and will be to add to quality growth (generally tech-focused and energy/transportation revolution enablers) longs and to scale up secularly declining, economically sensitive (generally cyclical/ value) short positions.
 Interest rates appear to be in the process of topping, which is typical during this phase transition.
-Overall, we remain cautious to neutral on the overall market - but are increasingly excited about both our long and short universes.
-Many of the names in our long universe are down ~50-90%+ from their peak, providing very attractive entry points into the next decade's winners.
-While the short universe, primarily composed of legacy businesses set to go away, has held up a lot better and dramatically outperformed the overall market.
-As growth slows and interest rates peak, we expect this dynamic is set to flip in our favour.
-See the 4Q22 Mobility webinar slides 15-16 for a list of some of our top longs and shorts over the next decade.
+Overall, we remain cautious to neutral on the overall market - but increasingly excited about both our long and short universes.
+Many of the names in our long universe are down -50-90%+ from their peak, providing very attractive entry points into the next decade's winners.
+While the short universe, primarily composed of legacy businesses set to go away, has held up much better and outperformed the overall market.
+As growth slows and interest rates peak, we expect this dynamic to flip in our favour.
+During this phase, we also tend to see large dislocations in small cap as well as cyclical businesses (e.g. battery materials and commodities) - as investors crowd into larger cap, liquid names.
+This time appears no different, and we are beginning to see unique opportunities as we move down cap.